Bukhara: History

 Genghis Khan besieged Bukhara for 15 days in 1220.
 As an important trading centre, Bukhara was home to a community of medieval Indian merchants from the city of Multan (modern-day Pakistan) who were noted to own land in the city.

+For several centuries, the cities of Bukhara av Khiva were known as major centers of the slave trade, and the Bukhara slave trade, alongside the neighboring slave trade in Khiva, has been referred to as the "slave capitals of the world".

 Bukhara was the last capital of the Emirate of Bukhara and was besieged by the Red Army during the Russian Civil War.
 During the Bukhara operation of 1920, Red Army troops under the command of Bolshevik general Mikhail Frunze attacked the city of Bukhara.
 On 31 August 1920, the Emir Alim Khan fled to Dushanbe in Eastern Bukhara (later he escaped from Dushanbe to Kabul in Afghanistan).
-On 2 September 1920, after four days of fighting, the emir's citadel (the Ark) was destroyed, the red flag was raised from the top of Kalyan Minaret.
+On 2 September 1920, after four days of fighting, the emir's citadel (the Ark) was destroyed and the red flag was raised from the top of Kalyan Minaret.
 On 14 September 1920, the All-Bukharan Revolutionary Committee was set up, headed by A. Mukhitdinov.
-The government—the Council of People's Nazirs (see nāẓir)—was presided over by Faizullah Khojaev.
+The government—the Council of People's Nazirs (see nāẓir)—was presided over by Fayzulla Xoʻjayev.

-The Bukharan People's Soviet Republic existed from 1920 to 1925 when the city was integrated into the Uzbek Soviet Socialist Republic.
+The Bukharan People's Soviet Republic existed from 1920 to 1924 when the city was integrated into the Uzbek Soviet Socialist Republic.

+During Enver Pasha's campaign in 1922, majority of Bukhara temporarily fell into the hand of the Basmachis.

 Fitzroy Maclean, then a young diplomat in the British Embassy in Moscow, made a surreptitious visit to Bokhara in 1938, sight-seeing and sleeping in parks.
 In his memoir Eastern Approaches, he judged it an "enchanted city" with buildings that rivalled "the finest architecture of the Italian Renaissance".
 In the latter half of the 20th century, the war in Afghanistan and civil war in Tajikistan brought Dari- and Tajik-speaking refugees into Bukhara and Samarkand.
 After integrating themselves into the local Tajik population, these cities face a movement for annexation into Tajikistan with which the cities have no common border.